grnhse/greenhouse-api-docs/source/includes/webhooks/_job_events.md

 }
 ```

 The Job Updated event is triggered any time one or more of the following fields are changed for a job: Internal Job Name, Department, Office, Level, Open Date, Status, Notes, Team and Responsibilities, and How To Sell This Job.
-Changes to custom fields on a job will also trigger this web hook.
+Changes to custom fields on a job will also trigger this webhook.

 | Attribute | Note |